Â

 Mental Health

-| The plan will cover $1,000 per benefit year combined maximum |
+| The plan covers 80%Â up to a combined maximum of $1,000 per benefit year. |

 Medical Items and Services

-| The plan will cover reasonable and customary charges, limited to $10,000 lifetime |
+| The plan will cover up to $3,000 per benefit year for reasonable and customary charges, excluding gender-affirming care.
+Gender-affirming care is covered up to a lifetime maximum of $10,000. |

 Online Registration on the Drawbridge Portal